feldtsen/pointy-dit212/SDD.md

 * Template method pattern, letting Ability implement a method that is dependent on an abstract method implemented by subclasses.
 * Visitor pattern, shapes accept a visitor to do specific action for different shapes
 * Observer pattern, the view listens for ability action events sent by the game.
 This is used to indicate when to draw certain effects to the screen.
+* [NOTE] Singleton pattern is an option for KeyboardInputHandler (previously were) and MouseInputHandler, but this results in harder to test code and less readable code in general since we could reference the instance from anywhere in the codebase.
+Hence we no longer use the singleton pattern.

 ## 4. Persistent data management